-Sign up for your FREE subscription to the Ceramic Arts Daily Newsletter and we will give you How to Add Color to Your Ceramic Art Free!
+Sign up for your FREE subscription to the Ceramic Arts Daily Newsletter and we will give you Design Tips and How-To Instructions for Handmade Ceramic Tile Projects Free!

 Nothing decorates a pot faster than rolling a pattern into wet or soft leather-hard clay.
 Whether you’re working on the wheel or with slabs, rolling a decoration is fast, easy, and adds visual interest to your surfaces.

 In today’s post, Bill Jones highlights seven great tools for rolling texture onto pottery.
 Some can be hand made using readily available supplies and some can be found at your local pottery supplier.
 All are super fun! – Jennifer Harnetty, editor.

 There are two basic types of rolling texture tools—roulettes and texture rollers—and they are both capable of impressing a continuous repeat pattern on clay.
 These tools are readily available from your local ceramic supply and you can also make your own.

 The most readily available and flexible material to use for a texture roller is clay.
 Begin with a coil approximately an inch in diameter and any length and allow it to set up.
 Roll it on a textured surface, like the back of a rug, then bisque fire.
 If you want to carve a texture, do it freehand or create a pattern on paper using non-permanent ink so the moist clay will pick up the design.
 Your pattern needs to be a little over three times the diameter of the roller.

 Plaster is a great material for creating fine detailed patterns.
 Set cardboard tubes upright in a pie pan and seal the outside bottom with a coil of clay.
 Pour plaster and allow to set up.
 Remove the cardboard, saw the rough ends square then carve.
 Be sure to clean up all plaster chips and residue so it will not contaminate your clay.